|

 California, Mexico's natural beauty bloomed on a personal odyssey in the summer

-paved roads and hotels slowly came to Baja California, BFT gradually evolved into the
+Baja California, and BFT gradually evolved into the hotel-based Personalized

 Natural & Cultural History Learning Vacations that Mary & Piet share today in

-the peninsula and
+the Baja peninsula and

-other selected locations in Mexico and the American Southwest. |
+other selected locations in the American Southwest. |

 From our guests about The